ogagaoghene/ogagaoghene/README.md

 # Full-Stack Web Developer

-I am Esi Ogagaoghene, and I love coding!
-I'm a ***Full-Stack Web Developer*** skilled in HTML, CSS, JavaScript, React.js framework, Ruby, Rails, database management systems, and AWS Cloud DevOps.
-I look forward to building interesting large-scale web applications with a team of world class developers.
+I'm Esi Ogagaoghne, a ***Computer Scientist***, and ***Full-Stack Web Developer*** with a focus on web frameworks(such as Bootstrap, React.js, Node.js, Next.js, Rails), Programming languages(such as JavaScript, Java, Python), Databases(such as Postgres, MySQL, Oracle), and AWS Cloud DevOps.
 I hold a Master's degree in Computer Science.
-I'm comfortable working with any technology stack.
-I enjoy using my analytical skills and creative ability to solve complex problems.
+I have over 5 years experience in System Administration, software development and associated technologies.
 I am open to exciting new opportunities!
 You can reach me via email at [esi.ogagaoghene@yahoo.com](mailto:esi.ogagaoghene@yahoo.com).

 - 🔭 You can find more of my completed projects on my [repo page](https://github.com/ogagaoghene?tab=repositories).
 - 👯 I’m looking to collaborate on complex web application development projects